 You can use the estimated tax calculator to ensure sufficient amount withheld for your unemployment benefits.
 This will prevent you from making quarterly tax payments due to low withholding, and you can also avoid penalties for underpayments.

 2. Make quarterly estimated tax payments

 To avoid a high tax bill, you can make quarterly payments to the U.S. Treasury during the year.
-Unlike withholding taxes, the quarterly revenue should be actively maintained, as it is a good option to pay taxes on time.
+Unlike withholding taxes, the quarterly revenue should be actively maintained, as it is a good idea to pay taxes on time.

 You also have the alternative of making estimated quarterly payments and withholding your taxes if your total tax withholding does not completely cover the income taxes you will owe.
-This option will depend on the number of your unemployment benefits plus other sources of income if you have them.
+This option will depend on the amount of your unemployment benefits plus other sources of income if you have them.